 Instructions

-- Pour your batter into your prepared loaf pan, and spread gently using a silicone spatula.
-Bake for 23-25 minutes, or until a toothpick inserted in the center comes out clean.
+- Pour your batter into your prepared baking pan, and bake for 15-18 minutes, or until a toothpick inserted in the center comes out clean.

-- Remove from the oven and let cool slightly before slicing.
+- Remove from the oven and let cool for 5-10 minutes before slicing.

 Tyla